kenatiod/MUT/Understanding Machine Understanding.md

 One key argument against the possibility of artificial consciousness draws on the hard problem of consciousness - the difficulty of explaining how subjective experience can arise from objective, physical processes (Chalmers, 1995a).
 Critics argue that even if one could replicate the neural correlates of consciousness in an artificial substrate, this would not necessarily give rise to genuine subjective experience.
 There is an explanatory gap between the objective description of a system's structure and dynamics and the subjective, first-person nature of consciousness that cannot be bridged by mere functional replication.

 Another argument against artificial consciousness appeals to the embodied and embedded nature of biological cognition (Thompson & Varela, 2001).
-Consciousness, on this view, is not a purely computational phenomenon, but is deeply intertwined with the physical, sensorimotor, and affective processes of living organisms.
+Consciousness, by this view, is not a purely computational phenomenon, but is deeply intertwined with the physical, sensorimotor, and affective processes of living organisms.
 The rich, multisensory nature of human experience, the intricate coupling of brain, body, and environment, and the complex interplay of emotion, motivation, and cognition are all essential to the emergence of consciousness.
 Critics argue that current AI systems, which are largely disembodied, abstract, and detached from real-world contexts, lack the necessary grounding for genuine conscious experience.

 Empirically, critics point to the lack of compelling evidence for artificial consciousness in current systems.
 They argue that the apparent linguistic or behavioral sophistication of AI models is often shallow and brittle, breaking down in the face of novel or ambiguous situations.
 They point to the well-known limitations and biases of these systems, such as their tendency to generate inconsistent or nonsensical outputs, their lack of common sense reasoning, and their susceptibility to adversarial attacks.
 These limitations, they argue, belie the absence of genuine understanding, intentionality, and conscious awareness.